 4 pm – Southbound (Kidsgrove to Westport Lake)

-The tunnel is located north of our north of our Stoke on Trent hire base (about 45 minutes cruising time).
-The last northbound passage is at 3pm, which means that guests wishing to head north will not be able to go through the tunnel on the first day of cruising.
+The tunnel is located north of our Stoke on Trent hire base on the Trent and Mersey canal (about 45 minutes cruising time).
+The last northbound passage is at 3pm, which means that guests wishing to head north on boats through the tunnel will not be able to go through on the first day of cruising.

-If you wish to cruise north, we recommend you moor at Westport lake or stay at the base for the night and travel through the next morning.
+If you wish to cruise north through canal tunnels, we recommend you moor at Westport lake or stay at the base for the night and travel through the next morning.

 Alternatively, if you plan to cruise the Four Counties Ring, we recommend you head south first.
 If you have booked a short break and want to make the most of your cruising time, we recommend heading head south to Great Heywood.